-The LM1972 data sheet warns that using a bipolar op-amp will cause popping noises when changing gain settings.
+The LM1972 data sheet warns that popping noises might be audible when changing gain settings under certain conditions.
 To avoid this problem in the CS3310, it includes zero-crossing detection.
 Also, it includes a mute function that is invoked by sending zero to the device serially or driving a pin low.
 There is an internal DC offset calibration+elimination cycle that is explained by the datasheet.

 Another really nice function is the pin-out.
 Really!
 The analogue and digital pins are on opposite sides of the chip meaning you can have the device straddling the two ground planes, making PCB layout much easier.
 This matters when you have to design them!

 The only immediate problem with the device is the low supply voltage - ±5V.
 As with all devices considered so far, careful gain/headroom management is required...